AU-ENVS-Bioinformatics/IlluminaSnakemake/README.md

 ├── README.md
 ├── config
 ├── enviroment.yaml
-├── logs # Log files inside are been updating with the stdout and stderr, in case you want to check how is everything going.
+├── logs # Log files inside are been updating with and stderr, in case you want to check how is everything going.
 │   ├── busco
 │   ├── fastqc
 │   ├── prokka